mrmarganski/mkdoc/docs/competition/packing.md

 ---

-## 🚦 Step 1: The Pit Cart & Hand Tools
+## 🚦 Step 1: The Milwaukee Packouts & Hand Tools

-The rolling pit tool chest is the heart of our competition workspace.
-If a tool doesn't make it into the chest before the trailer doors close, we don't have it for the weekend.
+Our Milwaukee Packout stacks are the heart of our competition workspace.
+If a tool doesn't make it into the Packout system before the trailer doors close, we don't have it for the weekend.

 !!! tip "The Golden Rule of Packing Tools"
-    Never throw loose tools into a drawer.
-Every wrench, Allen key, and crimper must be placed in its specific foam cutout or labeled bin.
-If there is an empty slot, *find the missing tool before we load the chest.*
+    Never throw loose tools into a random drawer.
+Every wrench, Allen key, and crimper must be placed in its specific Packout drawer, foam cutout, or labeled bin.
+If there is an empty slot, *find the missing tool before we lock the stacks.*

-**Core Tool Chest Manifest:**
+**Core Packout Manifest:**
 * Complete standard and metric Allen key sets (T-handles and L-keys).
 * Wrench sets and socket sets (Standard & Metric).
 * Impact drivers, power drills, and spare lithium batteries.